Review · Remedies

 Main risk

-Most techniques (jaw exercises, soft-food diet, stress reduction) are also available free from dental associations and physical-therapy sites
+Nearly all the techniques (jaw exercises, soft-food diet, stress reduction) are freely available from dental associations and physical therapy sites

 Better use case

-Someone with mild, stress-related teeth grinding who wants a structured, low-cost self-help plan
+Someone with mild, stress-related teeth grinding who wants a structured, low-cost self-help program and will actually use the 60-day refund window

 Skip if

-You have jaw clicking, locking, or pain that limits opening — that usually needs a professional evaluation first
+You have jaw clicking, locking, or pain that limits opening — these often require a professional evaluation, not a holistic e-book

 Evidence file